kazuya-yamazaki/Interactive-Multimodel-Explorer/README.md

 ### Modify server-side Python scripts and download source NWP data

+`src/convertion/lhpos.f90` contains Fortran codes invoked from Python scripts to locate lows and highs.
+Activate your Python environment and compile it: `f2py -m lhpos -c --f90flags='-O2' lhpos.f90`

-`src/convertion/gfs.py` presents the overview of server-side data conversion process.
-Create your own version to adapt to the model and variable of your interest.
+`src/convertion/convert.py` is a sample script for the server-side data conversion.
+Create your own version to adapt to the models and variables of your interest.
 Download NWP data and reflect the file path to your conversion script.

 ### Convert NWP data and copy client-side files